-Note: This process is intended for course conveners, or more experienced QGIS users who wish to create localised sample data sets for their course.
+Muista: This process is intended for course conveners, or more experienced QGIS users who wish to create localised sample data sets for their course.
 Default data sets are provided with the Training Manual, but you may follow these instructions if you wish to replace the default data sets.

-Note: The sample data used throughout the manual can be downloaded here: $\frac{\text{https:}}{\text{github.com}/\text{qgis}/\text{QGIS-Training-Data/archive}/\text{QGIS-Training-Data-v1.0.zip.} \ \, \text{You can save the files in a folder named exercise_data.}$ areas, containing roads of differing significance, area boundaries (such as nature reserves or farms) and surface water, such as streams and rivers.
+Muista: The sample data used throughout the manual can be downloaded here: https://github.com/qgis/QGIS-Training-Data/archive/QGIS-Training-Data-v1.0.zip.
+You can save the files in a folder named exercise\data.

-Note: These instructions assume you have a good knowledge of QGIS and are not intended to be used as teaching material.
+Muista: These instructions assume you have a good knowledge of QGIS and are not intended to be used as teaching material.

 If you wish to replace the default data set with localised data for your course, this can easily be done with tools built into QGIS.
-The region you choose to use should have a good mix of urban and rural
+The region you choose to use should have a good mix of urban and rural areas, containing roads of differing significance, area boundaries (such as nature reserves or farms) and surface water, such as streams and rivers.

-- Open a new QGIS project - In the Vector menu dropdown, select $OpenStreetMap \rightarrow Download\ Data$.
-You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the co-ordinates. - Choose a location to save the resulting .osm file and click Ok:
+- · Open a new QGIS project - In the Vector menu dropdown, select OpenStreetMap $\rightarrow$ Download Data.
+You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the co-ordinates.

+• Choose a location to save the resulting .osm file and click Ok:

 - You can then open the .osm file using the Add Vector Layer button.
 You may need to select All files in the browser window.
-Alternatively, you can drag and drop the file into the QGIS window. - In the dialog which opens, select all the layers, except the other_relations and multilinestrings layer:
+Alternatively, you can drag and drop the file into the QGIS window. - In the dialog which opens, select all the layers, except the other\relations and multilinestrings layer:

-This will OSM's naming load three layers intoyour map which relate Zoom Full conventions (you need see the vector data). may
+This will OSM's load three layers into your map which relate to nam-Zoom Full ing conventions data). (you may need to the vector see